Windofbitter/wind-st/docs/backend-design.md

   - Steps for a turn:
     1. Append user message.
     2. Build prompt via `PromptBuilder`.
-    3. Call `LLMClient.completeChat` with tools from `ToolRegistry`.
+    3. Call `LLMClient.completeChat` with MCP tools exposed as OpenAI-style function tools (not as `system` messages).
-    4. If tool calls exist, execute via `MCPClient`, append `tool` messages, and call LLM once more.
+    4. If tool calls exist, execute via `MCPClient`, append `tool` role messages (one per tool call), and call LLM again with those tool results in the conversation.
-    5. Append final assistant message and return it.
+    5. When no further tool calls are returned, append the final assistant message and return it.

 `ChatOrchestrator` depends only on ports: `PromptBuilder`, `LLMClient`, `MCPClient`, `MessageService`, `ChatService`.